-Meet our fiscal sponsorMany thanks to The Abundance Foundation for their support.
-SlowMoneyNC fits nicely with their mission of "building our local foodshed, modeling renewable energy and inspiring community."
+Meet our fiscal sponsorMany thanks to Abundance NC for their support.
+Abundance NC is building our local foodshed, modeling renewable energy and inspiring community.

 Author Archives: slowmoneync

 Climate change is serious, but it doesn’t have to be grim.
 At least not in the ways we come together to cope with it.
 We know it’s real and it’s terrifying.
 But, no one is better at turning serious, scary, … Continue reading

 “somehow, i never thought it would be so hard to loan money to strangers with no security and almost no return…”

 When this email arrived I laughed out loud.
 Because the funniest jokes are about things that are true, or at least mostly true.
 Jeff, in his generosity, had approached me about finding a local farmer that might need capital.
 So … Continue reading

 To the attendees at the Slow Money NC Spring 2017 Gathering… We are here to make sure there is asparagus in April, and tomatoes in summer, and broccoli in the fall.
 And oyster mushrooms growing magically all year round indoors. … Continue reading